SamChou19815/samlang/README.md

 ## Getting Started

 If you want to use samlang as a user, it is better to read [the official documentation](https://samlang.io).
-If you want to develop on samlang, clone this repository and run `pnpm install`.
+If you want to develop on samlang, follow the CI config to setup your dev environment.

 ## Features